Jane Mairs, Director of English language Learning Publishing

-One of our readers asks when to use who and when to use whom.
-Editor Kory Stamper offers some helpful tips.
+One of our readers asked when to use who and when to use whom.
+Editor Kory Stamper offers some helpful tips below.

-(formal & written) Whom were you talking to just now?
+Whom were you talking to just now?
 (Whom is the object of the preposition to.)